Fully-heavy tetraquark spectra and production at hadron colliders: Production at hadron colliders

+Recently the LHCb collaboration have measured the production cross section of double $J/\psi$ as $15.2\pm1.0\pm0.9nb$ at 13TeV~\cite{Aaij:2016bqq}.
+The ATLAS collaboration also measured the double parton scattering contributions in double $J/\psi$ channels~\cite{Aaboud:2016fzt}.
+If we only consider the single parton scatting processes, the $X(6900)$ signal/background is around $1/100-1/1000$ for the LHCb experiment.

 From the above calculation, the cross section of a $2^{++}$ tetraquark is close to that of a $0^{++}$ tetraquark from pseudoscalar-pseudoscalar configuration, both of which are greatly larger than the cross section of a $0^{++}$ tetraquark from vector-vector configuration, which is important to determine the nature of $X(6900)$ if the $X(6900)$ is a S-wave tetraquark.
-The cross section of tetraquark is scaled as $1/\sqrt{s}$, which is another phenomenon to test the theoretical method.
-The cross section of $T_{bc\bar{b}\bar{c}}$ is one percent of that of $T_{cc\bar{c}\bar{c}}$, while the cross section of $T_{bb\bar{b}\bar{b}}$ is suppressed by a factor $1/300$ compared to the cross section of $T_{cc\bar{c}\bar{c}}$.
+Furthermore, we have